stellar-deprecated/docs/guides/concepts/multi-sig.md

 Once the signature threshold is met, if there are any leftover signatures then the transaction will fail.
 This will happen even if the signatures are valid.
-For example, if your transaction requires 3 signatures, providing more than 3 signatures will result is a failed transaction with an `TX_BAD_AUTH_EXTRA` error (even if they are all valid).
+For example, if your transaction requires 3 signatures, providing more than 3 signatures will result in a failed transaction with an `TX_BAD_AUTH_EXTRA` error (even if they are all valid).
 The reason for this error is performance related, as unnecessary signature verification has a large effect on performance before accepting transactions in consensus.